 You can pair any of the four ideas above with a free GoFundMe fundraiser.
 Remember, the victims of the fire are overwhelmed already.
 Take the work off their shoulders and start a fundraiser for them, encouraging people to donate and to share the page with their own social networks.
 Optionally, you could also reach out to a local news organization to cover the story.

 Examples of crowdfunding for fire relief

-Take a look at the following fire-related campaigns on GoFundMe.
-Find a successful campaign that’s similar to the one you want to run and use it as a model.
+Take a look at the following fire-related fundraisers on GoFundMe.
+Find a successful fundraiser that’s similar to the one you want to run and use it as a model.

 Hundreds of people in the US and around the world have gotten help on GoFundMe after major wildfires, including these specific fires:

 Examples of fire-related crowdfunding fundraisers for specific individuals or groups:

 Napa and Sonoma County Fire Relief: Started by Jake Kloberdanz, a Napa resident and a vineyard/winery owner, this fundraiser brought in more than $600,000 in the wake of the devastating wildfires that tore through Napa and Sonoma counties in 2017.
 The funds went to a variety of local organizations that provided direct relief to fire victims.